mathdroid/node-line-messaging-api/README.md

 5. Issue a `TOKEN` and note it.

-6. Go to whitelist, add your IP Address.
+6. Go to server whitelist, add your IP Address.

 7. Create your bot, input your `APP_SECRET` and `TOKEN`.